bitrise-io/devcenter/_articles/reviews/expose.md

 After this, subsequent steps can get the value of `BITRISE_BUILD_NUMBER` from the `MY_BUILD_NUMBER` env var.
 If you change the value of `BITRISE_BUILD_NUMBER` after this, the value of `MY_BUILD_NUMBER` won't be modified, it will still hold the original value!

-## Overwrite an Environment Variable if another one is set
+## Overwriting an Environment Variable if another one is set

 For example, if a custom environment variable is set through the Build Trigger API.